The Maverick softball and baseball programs each saw the addition of new facilities during the 2015 season.

 UT Arlington finished the season 27-28 after losing in the SBC Championship first round.

 Kristie Fox was named the head softball coach on June 17, 2012.
-In two years in charge of the program, Fox has helped build the program to new heights.
+In three years in charge of the program, Fox has helped build the program to new heights.
 Fox has been a major part of the reconstruction of Allan Saxe Field, opening its doors in 2015 with a new clubhouse, locker room, new seating for 608 as well as a brand new field.